jeff-flower/github-repo-list/README.md

 ## Getting started
 1. From the root of the project, install dependencies `npm i`
 2. Run the development server `npm start`

-## About this project
+3. Navigate your browser to `localhost:3000`

+## What does it do?
+The site displays the name, star count and a link to the top 100 Github repos by star count as cards in rows.
+The number of cards per row changes depending on the size of the browser window.

+## Technology used
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses typescript.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [typescript](https://www.typescriptlang.org/).
 I chose typescript because I like the expressiveness and documentation it adds to a project and the [static testing](https://kentcdodds.com/blog/unit-vs-integration-vs-e2e-tests) it provides.
 I've also found it to be very helpful in taking on refactors as the code base grows.
+[Axios](https://github.com/axios/axios) is used for http calls, and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) is used for testing.

 ## Process
-I first used the provided github links and postman to test out the api calls that I would need to make.
+I first used the provided Github links and [Postman](https://www.getpostman.com/) to test out the api calls that I would need.
 After that, I mocked the api call to get the list of top starred repos so I could focus on getting a card component working.
-I then connected the actual api call.
+Finally I connected RepoContainer component to the the actual Github api call.

 ## Future Work
 - Show the list of recent commits for a repo.
 The response from the call to get a list of repos includes the field 'commits_url'.
 Use this field to fetch the most recent commits when requested by the user and display the result in the content section of the card.